Questions & Answers

 There are no drugs known which are influenced by Colpermin.
 Please tell your doctor or pharmacist if you are taking other medicines, including over-the-counter medicines.

-The capsules should be taken whole, with a small amount of liquid, at least 2 hours before or after a meal.
-The reason Colpermin is taken 2 hours before food or 2 hours after food is to be sure that there is no food in your stomach when the Colpermin capsule passes through the stomach.
-The medicine should not be taken at the same time as food as this could cause the capsule to dissolve too early and the leaking peppermint oil to cause heartburn.
+The capsule(s) should be taken whole with some liquid at least 30 minutes before or after a meal.
+The capsule(s) should not be taken at the same time as food as this could cause the capsule to dissolve earlier than required and the leaked peppermint oil may cause heartburn.

 2 hours before a meal